CForrest97/advent-of-code/README.md

   </a>
 </p>

-> My hopefully clean-ish complete 2022 solutions to Advent of Code using Typescript with a datastructures library and ramda
+> My hopefully clean-ish complete solutions to Advent of Code using Typescript with ramda

 ## What is Advent of Code?